Ri-Dearg/corona-tales/README.md

 - The menu nav button is made evident the first time you visit the site with a large circle drawing attention to it.
 - Everything has nice universal icons so the meaning can be conveyed through symbols.
 - Tooltips are utilised throughout for clarity.
-**Note** WHile SASS was considered for this project, I faced a large amount of issues with Materialize CSS and so opted not to attempt using SASS.
+**Note** WHile SASS was considered for this project, I faced a large number of issues with Materialize CSS and so opted not to attempt using SASS.

 ## Seamless Design
 ### Preloader